basil2style/dharma-cli/README.md

 3. The terms of the loan
 4. Parameters around the timeline of the auction (i.e. the length of the auction in blocks)

 Then, a fixed amount of time (denominated in blocks) is allotted for an auction period, in which investors can submit bids on the contract asserting their desired interest rates.
 Bidding consists of sending the contract a deposit equal to the maximum amount of ether the lender is willing to invest in the contract, and specifying the minimum interest rate the lender is willing to receive for that amount.
-Once the auction period is complete, the borrower can submit to the contract any subset of the investors' bids whose total cash amount is equal to the desired principal + the RAA's pre-defined fee.
+Once the auction period is complete, the borrower has a pre-defined amount of time to either reject the given bids, or accept the bids by submitting to the contract any subset of the investors' bids whose total cash amount is equal to the desired principal + the RAA's pre-defined fee.
 The contract then assigns the loan an interest rate equal to the maximum of the accepted bids' interest rates and transfers the principal to the borrower.
 Lenders are then allowed to withdraw the remainder and / or entirety of their previous bids from the contract.

 Borrower repayments are made directly to the smart contract, which automatically distributes payouts to the investors on a pro-rata basis according to each investor's individual contribution.